This article originally appeared on VICE Australia.

 But getting married and having a baby is the opposite of this.
 If you have a weird hobby, your partner and their family will gather in a living room and hold cushions on their laps and ask themselves if the police should know.
 As a married person with a baby, you are inside an adorable hormone-reinforced prison of your own design, and you will not travel again until retirement.

-Subsequently, travellers are all 19.
+Subsequently, travelers are all 19.
 That or they are people escaping cultural norms.
 Both groups are equally obsessed with "finding themselves" which is one of the most dreary conversation topics ever invented.

 Problem 2: Everyone Is Obsessed With Finding Themselves